stinedec/infield-test/readme.md

-# Static site demo using Metalsmith + Nunjucks
+# Front end development test for Infield Digital using Metalsmith + Nunjucks

-This demo shows how [Metalsmith](http://www.metalsmith.io/) - a pluggable static site generator - can be used in combination with [Nunjucks](https://mozilla.github.io/nunjucks/) - a templating language and render engine in JavaScript.

-A live version is available on [`demo-metalsmith-nunjucks.now.sh`](https://demo-metalsmith-nunjucks.now.sh/).
+This demo uses Metalsmith and Nunjucks to demonstrate my skills in building reusable, pixel-perfect front end components.

 ## Setup